 Science of Quality Measurement

-The Science of Quality Measurement Program in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery evaluates the methodologies of hospital quality measures used in federal pay-for-performance programs and hospital ratings.
+The Science of Quality Measurement Program in the Mayo Clinic Kern Center for the Science of Health Care Delivery evaluates the methodologies of hospital quality measures used in federal pay-for-performance programs and hospital ratings.

-New knowledge is constantly being developed in health care.
-Concurrently, professional associations, government agencies, health insurance providers and others identify measurements to quantify outcomes, cost of care, patient-reported experience data, community needs and health care workforce wellness.
+New knowledge is constantly being developed in healthcare.
+At the same time, professional associations, government agencies, health insurance providers and others identify measurements to quantify outcomes, cost of care, patient-reported experience data, community needs and healthcare workforce wellness.
 Some of these measurements are used in determining how much the Centers for Medicare & Medicaid Services (CMS) will reimburse for patient care.
 Others are used to develop ranking or rating systems to simplify choices for potential patients or referring providers.

 Mayo Clinic defines quality as a comprehensive look at all aspects of a patient's experience and recognizes that the responsibility to provide the highest quality of care persists at every intersection with people seeking knowledge or care from Mayo.
-The Science of Quality Measurement Programs helps ensure that all care provided at Mayo Clinic is evidence-based and critically examines best practices to ensure they are — and remain — the gold standard in health care.
+The Science of Quality Measurement Program helps ensure that all care provided at Mayo Clinic is evidence-based and critically examines best practices to ensure they are — and remain — the gold standard in healthcare.

 Focus areas

-- Evaluating whether hospital rankings and ratings are based on valid measures and methodologies in their assessment and comparison of hospital quality
+• Evaluating whether hospital rankings and ratings are based on valid measures and methodologies.

-- Providing customized dashboards for the Mayo Clinic practice that contain actionable, real-time assessments of the quality of care
+• Providing the Mayo Clinic practice with customized dashboards and predictive analytics containing practice-actionable, near-real-time assessments of the quality of care.

 Projects

-The Science of Quality Measurement Program oversees key projects and initiatives within the Mayo Clinic Kern Center for the Science of Health Care Delivery and across the enterprise.
+The Science of Quality Measurement Program is a hybrid team with experts from both Mayo Clinic Quality and the Mayo Clinic Kern Center for the Science of Health Care Delivery.
+They oversee key projects and initiatives across Mayo Clinic.

 Quality data dashboards

-Mayo Clinic has 10 quality data dashboards that pull data from the electronic health record and display more than 200 risk-adjusted quality measures.
-These measures are used in hospital pay-for-performance programs, rankings and ratings including:
+Mayo Clinic has real-time quality dashboards that pull data from the electronic health record and display more than 200 risk-adjusted quality measures.
+These measures include all metrics used to inform hospital pay-for-performance programs, rankings and ratings including:

-These dashboards allow for insight into performance at the level of a particular nursing unit or service line and at more granular levels.
+These dashboards give the practice meaningful and actionable information.
+They provide insight into performance for particular service lines and at more granular levels, such as a single nursing unit.
 The operational insights provide evidence-based opportunities for Mayo Clinic to drive quality improvement.

 Quality data platform

-In addition, the quality data platform will allow users to customize views and performance metrics for operational areas across Mayo Clinic.
+The platform allows users to customize views and performance measures for operational areas across Mayo Clinic.

 Impact of COVID-19 on data and quality measures

-It remains largely unknown how factors such as state-mandated elective surgery stoppages, public fear of going to hospitals and an extraordinarily narrow focus on COVID-19 affected the quantity and quality of non-COVID-19 care delivered in the U.S. health system during 2020 and 2021.
+It remains largely unknown how factors such as state-mandated elective surgery stoppages, public fear of going to hospitals, and an extraordinarily narrow focus on COVID-19 affected the quantity and quality of non-COVID-19 care delivered in the U.S. health system from 2020 to 2023.

 This project seeks to describe how quality outcomes, including mortality and readmissions, were affected by the pandemic.
 The results will be used to engage with hospital rankings and ratings stakeholders regarding assessment of hospital quality during the pandemic.